Yeast Infection FAQs

 Q:Chlamydia can be mistaken for a vaginal yeast infection.
 True or False?

-Other infections and some STDs can cause symptoms similar to those of yeast vaginitis.
+Chlamydia symptoms and symptoms of other infections and STDs are similar to those of yeast vaginitis.
 Some conditions that may produce similar signs and symptoms include bacterial vaginosis, chlamydia, and gonorrhea.
 If yeast infection symptoms are not cured by over-the-counter treatments, see your doctor for evaluation.

 Q:Women with HIV have no treatment options for vaginal yeast infections.
 True or False?